Skip to main content

 Define select-airport-cols action

-Next, add these lines in the existing actions section:
+Next, add these lines in the actions section of airports.conf:

 select-airport-cols {